-How much does it cost to replace Mercedes ignition coils?
+How much does it cost to replace Mercedes’s ignition coils?

 Replacing a single (one) spark plug coil on a Mercedes-Benz can cost between $170 and $250 at an auto repair shop.
 If you replace it yourself, you can spend less than $50.
-Above we have provided links to sites you can purchase Mercedes-Benz ignition coil packs.
+Above, we have provided links to sites where you can purchase Mercedes-Benz ignition coil packs.

-How to erase / reset the check engine light after replacing a defective ignition coil?
+How do you erase/reset the check engine light after replacing a defective ignition coil?

-As long as there are no other fault codes, the check engine light should turn off on its own typically after three driving cycles.
-It is recommended that you use an OBD II scanner to clear the ECU fault codes, otherwise they will change from CURRENT status to STORED.
-If you need help on how to clear the ECU codes, read this article on How to check engine light on a Mercedes-Benz.
+As long as there are no other fault codes, the check engine light should turn off on its own, typically after three driving cycles.
+You should use an OBD II scanner to clear the ECU fault codes.
+Otherwise, they will change from CURRENT status to STORED.
+If you need help clearing the ECU codes, read this article on How to check the engine light on a Mercedes-Benz.

-How to replace ignition coil pack on Mercedes V12 600?
+How to replace the ignition coil pack on the Mercedes V12 600?

 The instructions are similar to the steps that we provided above.
 Here is a great video that shows how to replace Mercedes ignition coils on a V12.